BATspock/siamese_network/README.md

 # siamese_network
-implementation of a siamese network for text coparision
+implementation of a siamese network for text comparision